OG-Hunter/seditiontracker.github.io-/docs/_suspects/alan-hostetter.md

 courthouse:
 raid:
 perpwalk:
-quote: 'Some people at the highest levels need to be made an example of with an execution or two or three.'
+quote: "Some people at the highest levels need to be made an example of with an execution or two or three."
 title: Alan Hostetter charged on June 9, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack